finger563/webgme-gridlabd/README.md

 command can be found [here](http://gridlab-d.sourceforge.net/wiki/index.php/Command_options)

+When the UpdateGLDMeta plugin runs, it will check to see if the objects already exist, and if they don't it will create new meta-objects based on the file specification in a new `MetaAspect` sheet with the same name as the file.
+Additionally, if it finds a loaded svg (i.e. present in the `./src/svgs` folder with the same name as the meta type it is trying to create, it will automatically assign that svg to be the icon for that type of object.
+In this way it is very easy to create a useful graphical modeling language for gridlab-d with a minimal amount of effort.

 ### ImportGLM Plugin

 From the root level, you can run the ImportGLM plugin which takes as